-Bivalves are important components of Southwest Florida coastal ecosystems and provide multiple nature-based benefits for stabilizing shorelines, reducing erosion, filtering particulates and nutrients from water, sequestering carbon, and providing habitat and food to invertebrates, fish, and birds.
-Climate stressors are expected to exacerbate the effects of other ongoing stressors to bivalve health and production.
-For example, increasing ocean acidification resulting from rising atmospheric carbon dioxide concentrations will negatively affect formation of bivalve shells.
+Bivalves are important components of Southwest Florida coastal ecosystems and provide multiple nature-based benefits for stabilizing shorelines, reducing erosion, filtering particulates and nutrients from water, and providing habitat and food to invertebrates, fish, and birds.
+Stressors from changing environmental conditions are expected to negatively affect bivalve health and production; for example, increasing ocean acidification will negatively affect formation of bivalve shells.
 More research is needed on the progression of acidification in CHNEP coastal waters and its likely impacts on bivalve species and the communities that rely on them for harvest (Hall et al. 2024).